Acker Rock L.O.

 Where the trail meets up with NF-100

-We somberly headed back out to NF-100 after our unfortunate discovery on Watson Butte.
+We somberly headed back out to NF-100 after our unfortunate discovery on Watson Butte (post).
 Instead of heading back to Mowich Loop Road, we turned right to head to the other side of the ridge.
 We stayed on NF-100, which was a fairly well maintained gravel road, until we reached the gate.
-As described in my post about Watson Butte, access is from Mowich Loop Road off of HWY-138 near Stump Lake and milepost 67.
+As described in my post about Watson Butte (post), access is from Mowich Loop Road off of HWY-138 near Stump Lake and milepost 67.
 Take a right at the junction with the road to Clearwater Forebay.
 You will pass through a seasonal gate to stay on Mowich Loop Road.
 Take a left at the unmarked T-junction to turn onto NF-100.
-From the gate, it is a mile road walk to the Fire Lookout.
-You can also access the Fire Lookout from Pig Iron Trail #1438, but I’ve read that it is overgrown and steep.
+From the gate, it is a mile road walk to the fire lookout.
+You can also access the fire lookout from Pig Iron Trail #1438, but I’ve read that it is an overgrown and steep trail.
 It was a fairly pleasant and flat road walk.
 Based on information I read online, I had thought Pig Iron was only staffed on a volunteer basis.
 We weren’t sure if we’d meet anyone during our visit though.
 Once we had a view of the lookout we could see a car parked and hoped they were friendly.
 We didn’t have to wait long before the lookout decided to come out and greet us.
 She introduced herself as Lisa and asked if we had come up the road or trail.
 We mentioned we had come from the road.
 She said her gate had been cut by vandals at some point during the beginning of the season and it was kind of scary not knowing who could drive up.
 Luckily, it seemed one of the Forest Service crews had recently fixed this issue.
 When we had walked around the gate there had been a new chain added and it was safely locked.
 She didn’t leave her post often, so she was relieved to hear that.
-We talked for a while about the surrounding area, Illahee Rock, the FFLA, and the importance of volunteers and advocacy within the community.
+We talked for a while about the surrounding area, Illahee Rock (post), the FFLA, and the importance of volunteers and advocacy within the community.
 We didn’t get invited up on the catwalk or in the cab, but the views were the same from the base.
-We mentioned our trip up to Watson Butte and she said she didn’t even realize it had still been up there.
-She thought it had been removed a while back, possible due to misinformation on the Former Fire Lookout Site.
+We mentioned our trip up to Watson Butte (post) and she said she didn’t even realize it had still been up there.
+She thought it had been removed a while back, possibly due to the misinformation listed on the Former Fire Lookout Site.
+It has since been corrected after I submitted a request to update the listing.
 We didn’t stay for too long since it was already fairly late in the afternoon and we still had to drive back to our base camp.
 We made sure to thank Lisa for her time and information before heading back to the car.

 Lookout Lisa